Noman-Nosher/Brain-Tumor-Detection-using-Deep-learning-/README.md

 weighted image, and fluid-attenuated inversion recovery- (FLAIR) weighted image.
 Each image is a 3D image with size (240,240,155).

+## Architecture for Segmentation, U-Net
+UNET architecture is named after its U like shape.
+This architecture [33] is inspired to deal with specifically biomedical image segmentation.
+Because in medical field, Large amount of data is not available easily.
+In case of large amount of data, neural networks can be trained for months to extract the features.

 ## Segmentation of four different classes of brain tumor
 ![tumor_segmentation](https://user-images.githubusercontent.com/87497905/131783353-07d29f4e-f2e0-4043-a2c0-6063f072b749.jpg)
+## Our model Classification Results

+## Our model Segmentation Results

 ## python files description
 - Tumor_classification.py will work for 2d images and give results of binary classification whether tumor is present or not.
 - Other two python files named Tumor segmentation are used for segmentation of 3d input images.